 Devil May Cry 5 full review

-It’s been a long 10 years since fans last got a proper Devil May Cry game, interrupted only by the controversial reboot /spin-off DmC - developed by Ninja Theory - but Capcom gave fans what they were looking for at E3 this year when it announced the impending release of Devil May Cry 5.
+It’s been a long 11 years since fans last got a proper Devil May Cry game, interrupted only by the controversial reboot /spin-off DmC - developed by Ninja Theory - but Capcom gave fans what they were looking for at E3 2018 when it revealed Devil May Cry 5.

-A proper continuation of the original series, the new game is once again being developed in-house at Capcom, with plenty of series veterans back at work developing it, and even the original voice actors of player characters Nero and Dante back for the big reunion.
+A proper continuation of the original series, the new game has once again been developed in-house at Capcom, with plenty of series veterans back at work to create it - even the original voice actors of Nero and Dante came back for the big reunion.

 Devil May Cry 5: Release date and platforms

 Devil May Cry 5 is set to make its debut roughly 11 years after its predecessor, with the release set for 8 March 2019 across PS4, Xbox One and PC.
 If you want to get your pre-order sorted ahead of release, you can head to Amazon (£39.99) GAME (£39.99) and Argos (£39.99) in the UK and Amazon ($59.99) in the US.

 Devil May Cry 5 is a return to the main series after the controversial DmC: Devil May Cry spin-off a few years ago, bringing the series back to what it does best; hacking-and-slashing demons with style and a splash of comedy.

 Dante and Nero are back, along with the mysterious V, with the aim of unveiling the mystery behind the blood-sucking demon tree Qliphoth at the centre of Red Grave City, which looks suspiciously like London – complete with off-brand tube trains, points of interest (we spotted Borough Market – or Burrow Market as it’s branded in-game) and more.
 We’ll post no campaign spoilers here but we will say that it’s full of twists, turns and revelations that long-time fans of the series will thoroughly enjoy, but it’s not perfect.